oracle/truffleruby/doc/user/options.md

 * The value of the TruffleRuby `home` option (i.e., `-Xhome=path/to/truffleruby_home`).
 * The home that the Truffle framework reports.
 * The parent of the directory containing the Ruby launcher executable.
-* `jre/languages/ruby` relative to the directory specified in the system property `graalvm.home`.
+* `jre/languages/ruby` relative to the directory specified in the system property `org.graalvm.home`.

 If the `home` option is set or if Truffle reports a location it's used even if it doesn't appear to be a correct home location.
 Other options are tried until